dojo/docs/dojox/mobile/SearchBox.rst

 Examples
 ========

-Using a dojo.store and nextPage function
+Using a dojo/store and nextPage function
 ----------------------------------------

 .. js ::